Modern Foreign Languages

 Bienvenue!
 Willkommen!
 Bienvenidos!

-In the Modern Foreign Languages Department three languages are taught; French, German and Spanish.
-French and German are taught to GCSE and A Level, whilst Spanish is currently taught to GCSE level only.
+In the Modern Foreign Languages Department two languages are taught; French and Spanish.
+French and Spanish are currently offered to GCSE level, whereas only French is offered at A Level.

 - The department benefits from a blend of experienced and young teachers who aim to bring a knowledge of these target languages, the countries where they are spoken and the culture of those who speak them to our students.